Basement membrane: Function

-The primary function of the basement membrane is to anchor down the epithelium to its loose connective tissue (the dermis or lamina propria) underneath.
-This is achieved by cell-matrix adhesions through substrate adhesion molecules (SAMs).
+The primary function of the basement membrane is to anchor the epithelium to its underlying loose connective tissue (stroma) This is achieved by cell-matrix adhesions through cell adhesion molecules.

 The basement membrane acts as a mechanical barrier, preventing malignant cells from invading the deeper tissues.
 Early stages of malignancy that are thus limited to the epithelial layer by the basement membrane are called carcinoma in situ.

 The basement membrane is also essential for angiogenesis (development of new blood vessels).
 Basement membrane proteins have been found to accelerate differentiation of endothelial cells.

-The most notable examples of basement membranes are the glomerular basement membrane of the kidney, by the fusion of the basal lamina from the endothelium of glomerular capillaries and the podocyte basal lamina, and between the alveoli and capillaries of the lung, by the fusion of the basal lamina of the lung alveoli and of the basal lamina of the lung capillaries, which is where oxygen and diffusion occurs (gas exchange).

-As of 2017, other roles for basement membrane include blood filtration and muscle homeostasis.
+Other roles for the basement membrane include blood filtration and muscle homeostasis.
 Fractones may be a type of basement membrane, serving as a niche for stem cells.

 Clinical significance

 Normal histology of the breast, with basement membrane annotated near center-right.

 Prostate gland microanatomy, with basement membrane annotated at bottom.

 Some diseases result from a poorly functioning basement membrane.
 The cause can be genetic defects, injuries by the body's own immune system, or other mechanisms.
 Diseases involving basement membranes at multiple locations include: